 EXPERIENCE SPRING AT THE GARDEN

 Let the blooms begin!
 Celebrate the end of winter’s chill and discover inspiration as the Garden wakes up for spring.
-A spectacular field of more than 25,000 daffodils await.
+A spectacular field of more than 25,000 daffodils awaits.
 Wander the woodland trails in search of spring ephemerals.
 Enjoy garden beds blooming with spring bulbs as well as fragrant magnolias, lilacs, and more.
 Springtime experiences at New England Botanic Garden are unmatched in the region.
 Enhance your visit by exploring an exhibition or event, or take part in a program, drop-in activity, or tour to celebrate the growing season ahead.

 SCIENCE OF THE SEASON